-4 Bandwidth of Biconvex Trees
+4. Bandwidth of biconvex graphs

+Although we do not yet know the complexity of bandwidth problem for biconvex graphs, we have a partial result.
+We show that it can be solved in polynomial time for biconvex trees.
 The 2-claw is a graph obtained from the complete bipartite graph $K{1,3}$ by replacing each edge by a path of length 2.
 The following lemma can be quickly verified.